nadeemlab/CIR/README.md

 * This code is inspired by [Voxel2Mesh](https://github.com/cvlab-epfl/voxel2mesh).

 ## Reference
-If you find our work useful in your research or if you use parts of this code, please cite our paper:
+If you find our work useful in your research or if you use parts of this code or the dataset, please cite the following papers:
 ```
 @article{choi2022cirdataset,
   title={CIRDataset: A large-scale Dataset for Clinically-Interpretable lung nodule Radiomics and malignancy prediction},
   author={Choi, Wookjin and Dahiya, Navdeep and Nadeem, Saad},
   journal={International Conference on Medical Image Computing and Computer-Assisted Intervention (MICCAI)},
   year={2022},
+}

+@article{choi2021reproducible,
+  title={Reproducible and Interpretable Spiculation Quantification for Lung Cancer Screening},
+  author={Choi, Wookjin and Nadeem, Saad and Alam, Sadegh R and Deasy, Joseph O and Tannenbaum, Allen and Lu, Wei},
+  journal={Computer Methods and Programs in Biomedicine},
+  volume={200},
+  pages={105839},
+  year={2021},
+  publisher={Elsevier}
 }
 ```